Rose534/Final-project/README.md

 You can also open it in any editor of your choice, if vscode in unavailable.

-To view the published HTML as a website -
 To view this website, copy and paste this link onto your browser, make sure you have an internet connection.

     https://rose534.github.io/Final-project/